TrickzTwix/Test/_Footer.md

-If the wiki doesn't answer your question, feel free to join our [Discord server](https://discord.gg/FfAz3eE) for assistance!
+If the Wiki doesn't answer your question(s), feel free to join our [Discord server](https://discord.gg/FfAz3eE) for assistance!